isomerpages/moe-fuhuapri/_highlights/Celebrating Our GEMs' Success.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Highlights/Achievements/Slide3.JPG">
 </div>
-<p></p>
-<h5><strong>Innergy Award 2023</strong></h5>
-<p>Our school has won the Commendation Award for our Professional Development
-programme, “Engendering Greater Ownership of Professional Development @ FHPS”.
-This is a good encouragement for all of us to continue exploring innovative ways to enhance our areas of work.</p>
 <h5><strong>WWF Eco-School Award 2023 and the Excellence Award for Community Outreach</strong></h5>
 <p>The school has been awarded the WWF Eco-School Award 2023 and the Excellence
 Award for Community Outreach in recognition of its commitment to ongoing